cfurst/GlacierThaw/README.md

 **Restoring an object to the standard storage tier**

 If you want to move an object out of Glacier and back into the standard tier (or any other storage tier, really) you can review [this blog post](https://aws.amazon.com/premiumsupport/knowledge-center/restore-s3-object-glacier-storage-class/) for more information.
 You basically have to use a method of s3 copying to basically copy the file in place.
+Via the api, you can use Meta-data to set the storage tier, see the AWS S3 documentation for more information.